 The climate initiative in Denmark

-The governmental climate policy is subject to the EU target of reducing greenhouse gases for 2020 and 2030.
-The long-term objective of the government is that Denmark should be a low-emission society in 2050, independent of fossil fuels.
+The Danish government's climate policy is subject to EU targets of reducing greenhouse gas emissions for 2020 and 2030.
+The long-term objective of the government is for Denmark to be a low-emission society in 2050, independent of fossil fuels.

 The Danish climate initiative up to 2020

 As an EU Member State, Denmark has adopted greenhouse gas emission reduction targets for the EU Emissions Trading System (ETS) and non-ETS sectors..
 The EU ETS includes the energy sector and the most energy-intensive companies in the EU.
 Non-ETS sectors include transport, agriculture, buildings, and waste.
 In relation to the Effort Sharing Decision for non-ETS sectors, Denmark has committed to a 20% reduction in national greenhouse gas emissions by 2020, compared to 2005 base levels.

 Denmark is expected to surpass the emissions reduction target for the non-ETS sectors by 2020 and to further reduce emissions by 12.5 million CO2 equivalents.
 It is expected, however, that Denmark under-achieves its annual intermediate objective of 2020.
 This under-achievement does not, however, challenge the total target achievement given the fact that it can under-achieve the sub-targets one year, if it is correspondingly over-achieved another year.